thegambler111/CoolObsVault/01_Experience/Tmforum/DTW2021/665_Converting telcos into data driven organizations/665_Converting telcos into data driven organizations.md

 # Axiata, Telefonica, Telstra
 - 3 Questions
-	- The biggest recent government challenge and how did you tackle it?
+	- The biggest recent governance challenge and how did you tackle it?
 	- 1 piece of best practice regard the previous problem
 	- Data governance challenges when combine AI, IoT and cloud.